faketechlabsberlin/wt21-duaw/Blogpost.md

 </p>

 # An increadible learning curve for Web development and Data Science
-A lot of ideas for a nice project, but thats when it started.
-The ideas needed to be brought to live, which required a well documented backbone structure and a detailed implementation from the one Web developer and the one Data scientist in the team.
+A lot of ideas for a nice project, but to bring them to life, a well-constructed backbone and data structure were required.
+This became even more challengin with a tight personal situation since Javad was the only web developer in the team, while Constanze was the only data scientist.

 ## Web development
 The web development track was one challenge after another, and I loved it!